 Uses of Clam Juice

 Clam juice is a versatile ingredient that can surprisingly enhance the flavor of your dishes in a good way.
 Use it in soups for a thick consistency and rich flavor.
-If you are roasting fish, adding seafood will give you an enriching and delicious seafood flavor.
+If you roast fish, adding seafood will give you an enriching and delicious seafood flavor.

 Clam juice is even used as a deglazing agent.
 It can also be used to prepare marinades and sauces.
 Even a few cocktail recipes make use of clam juice.
 It is believed that Italian cooks secretly slip a spoon of clam juice while making pasta or risotto for a deep flavor.